xindoucha/xindoucha.github.io/docs/about.md

 ::: warning Hobby
 🏊‍♂️ Swimming - Swimming is the sport I have been doing over one year.
-I like swimming, on the one hand, I can exercise my body, and on the other hand, I can release my stress after work.
+I like swimming, not only for exercising my body, but also releasing my stress after work.

 ---